Brentford School for Girls Statement of Careers Education & Guidance (CEIAG)

 - Brentford School for Girls Statement of Careers Education & Guidance (CEIAG) >

 Brentford School is committed to supporting its students in preparing for their future and fulfilling their potential.

 Brentford School for Girls is committed to providing a planned programme of careers education for all our students in years 7 – 13.
-Careers education is delivered through the PSHCEE curriculum and where possible through trips and activities.
+Careers education is delivered through the BLOSSOM curriculum and where possible through trips and activities.
 We are also committed to providing access to impartial and independent careers advice through the Careers Education Co-ordinator, through the Hounslow 14-19 service (for those students with additional needs) and via the National Careers Service telephone helpline and.
 Impartial careers information and advice will continue to be delivered through the Careers Education Co-ordinator.

 The School's CEIAG policy is underpinned by a number of key policies, frameworks and other up to-date relevant guidance, such as: